What is Increased House Efficiency Worth?By Bruce Barbour - May 2021, Updated September 2021

 Mandating of all electric houses (in grid connected houses) and getting rid of natural gas connections for new houses should also be implemented in the near future.

-My annual electricity bill - total household energy bill as I don't have gas connected - has so far been about $110 per annum, due primarily to the quarterly connection charges.
-Having recently changed electricity retailers - to Powershop supplying 100% "carbon neutral" (which is probably different to accredited "Green Power") at a cheaper price than my previous retailer provided "brown" power - I anticipate that I should be in credit over the whole year going into the future.
-No power costs whatsoever!
-And probably no non-offset carbon emissions from electricity use.
+My annual electricity bill - total household energy bill as I don't have gas connected - has so far been about $180 per annum, due primarily to the quarterly connection charges.
+Having recently changed electricity retailers - to Powershop supplying 100% "carbon neutral" (which is probably different to accredited "Green Power") at a cheaper price than my previous retailer provided "brown" power.
+I had hoped that this change would put me into credit over the whole year going into the future.
+However soon after my transfer they nearly halved the feed it tariff (from 10.2 to 6.2 cents per kWh).
+That means that I will still get a small annual power bill.
+However at least all emissions from the electricity will be offset meaning no net carbon emissions from electricity use.

 Mandatory House Energy Rating DisclosureI am also advocating for mandatory disclosure of a house's energy rating prior to the sale of the house, as is done in Canberra.
 (This would include the building fabric rating and the appliances rating, if that was introduced.)
 That will provide better transparency for buyers so the market can determine the additional monetary value of increased house energy efficiency.
 Also rating of houses that are being rented out should also be considered with a mandatory minimum being introduced in a number of years.